vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/0/06_Glossary.md

 is 4,184 J/kg/°C, intimately tied to the definition of the kilocalorie.
 74, 85, 99, 147, 153, 168, 194, 271, 277, 372, 401

 ## heat engine
 is a device that converts thermal energy into another form, usually mechanical motion.
-Auto- mobile engines are a common example, as are power plants that create steam from a thermal source that itself drives a turbine and generator.
+Automobile engines are a common example, as are power plants that create steam from a thermal source that itself drives a turbine and generator.
 89, 92, 165, 239, 267, 276, 277, 286, 294, 298, 348, 396, 433, 436.

 ## heat loss rate
 as used in this book is the power per AT (in °C) required to maintain a temperature differential.
 Units are W/°C, and typical houses might be a few hundred W/°C. 87, 99, 100, 334